denmak1/cmsc678_proj/README.md

 Others:
 * kmeans.py - implements kmeans, used for preprocessing
 * preprocess.py - preprocessing functions for images
+* use_classes.txt - when training a model, this file contains the list of classes to include, which should be some or all of the directories in the data/train dir or whatever

 Scripts:
 * scripts/dl_pics.py - downloads pics from a booru given some input tags, used